shivjeet1/apexaiq-docs/week2/docs/python.md

     ```
 -   **`break`**: Immediately exit the current loop.
 -   **`continue`**: Skip the rest of the current iteration and move to the next.

+### Iterators & Generators
+-   **Iterator**: An object that allows you to traverse a container one element at a time.
+-   **Generator**: A simpler way to create iterators using a function with the `yield` keyword.
+It produces items one by one, saving memory.

 ### Functions
 -   **Purpose**: A named, reusable block of code that performs a specific task.